 If you're a tea drinker, your cuppa may come from Sri Lanka, formerly known as Ceylon, a name synonymous with tea.
 Brought from China in 1824 by the British, the first tea plant on the island was displayed in the Royal Botanical Gardens outside Kandy and has grown into a huge business.
-This teardrop island nation is still a leading tea producer and exporter, with over 1 million of its 22 million people working for the tea industry.
+This teardrop island nation is still a leading tea producer and exporter, with over 1 million of its 22 million people working in the tea industry.

 Royal Botanical Garden in Kandy

-For tea enthusiasts traveling in Sri Lanka, be sure to visit Ceylon Tea Museum situated just 4 km south of Kandy.
+For tea enthusiasts traveling in Sri Lanka, be sure to visit the Ceylon Tea Museum situated just 4 km south of Kandy.
 It is an ideal place to enjoy a nice cuppa and learn about the history of tea in Sri Lanka.
 You'll find the exhibits of tea pioneers like James Taylor and Thomas Lipton who had helped make tea part of daily life in the UK.

 A lovely tea plantation in Sri Lanka